 Rice reacted to drought stress with reductions in height, leaf area and biomass production, tiller abortion, changes in rooting patterns, and a delay in development.
 The effect on the plant depended on the severity of the stress.
 Assimilate partitioning between root and shoot was not affected by drought when the plants were gradually stressed and the drought stress was not lethal.
 Under constant drought, soil penetration resistance presumably interfered with root growth and partitioning.
 Roots grew deeper under drought stress, presumably following the soil moisture gradient.
-This was particularly the case adapted Oryza sativa japonica.
-Root/shoot in the upland partitioning explanation for the provided no conclusive superior performance of conditions.
-O. glaberrima under drought Therefore, it like seems O. glaberrima uses a large quantity of water.
+This was particularly the case in the upland adapted Oryza sativa japonica.
+Root/shoot partitioning provided no conclusive explanation for the superior performance of O. glaberrima under drought conditions.
+Therefore, it seems like O. glaberrima uses a large quantity of water.